mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gcloud.md

 - List all properties in one's active configuration `gcloud config list`

-- Login to Google account
+- Log in to Google account
 `gcloud auth login`

 - Set the active project